compasjs/compas/docs/features/lint-setup.md

 ::: tip

-Requires `@compas/cli` and `@compas/lint-config` to be installed as 'devDependencies'.
+Requires `@compas/cli` and `@compas/eslint-plugin` to be installed as 'devDependencies'.

 :::

-The `@compas/lint-config` package provides a Prettier config and ESLint configuration.
+The `@compas/eslint-plugin` package provides a Prettier config and ESLint plugin.
 This configuration is tailored towards Javascript projects.
 When using Typescript you can still use the Prettier config, however the command (`compas lint`) shouldn't be used.
 To get the configuration in your project, create the following three files: